mindspore-ai/docs/docs/mindelec/docs/source_en/visualization.md

 ## Overview

 Electromagnetic simulation results usually include physical parameters such as the electromagnetic field, and S-parameters in the simulation area.
 The visualized simulation result can directly reflect the strength and distribution of the concerned physical parameters and assist the designers in debugging and optimization.
-MindElec provides the visualization module `mindelec.vision` for the training process, testing process and simulation results (electromagnetic field and S-parameters).
+MindSpore Elec provides the visualization module `mindelec.vision` for the training process, testing process and simulation results (electromagnetic field and S-parameters).
 The following cases show how to use `mindelec.vision` for visualization.

 ## Visualized Training and Testing Process